ShahKarank/pandas-challenge/README.md

 This tread can be confirmed when we bin the schools according to individual spending and find that the low spending schools have higher individual scores.

-Schools scores defer less when compared by size up until Large, Small and Medium schools show consistently high average scores where as the scores drop in Larger schools.
+Schools scores defer less when compared by size up until Large.
+Small and Medium schools show consistently high average scores where as the scores drop in Larger schools.